nvpro-samples/nvpro_core/nvvk/README.md

 // You create a vector of RaytracingBuilder::Instance and pass to
 // buildTlas.
 The blasId member of each instance must be below
 // inputs.size() (above).
-std::vector<RayTracingBuilderKHR::Instance> instances = // ...
+std::vector<VkAccelerationStructureInstanceKHR> instances = // ...
 m_rtBuilder.buildTlas(instances);

 // Retrieve the handle to the acceleration structure.